acmdas/das_fieldstones/morefieldstones2020.md

 ## System
 Thursday, 16 July 2020

-“I must create a system or be enslaved by another man’s”—William Blake
+“I must create a system or be enslaved by another man’s.”—William Blake

 ## Pity
 Wednesday, 15 July 2020